 Many of Gen Y are rejecting the notion of a 9 to 5 job.
 Instead, they favour working the same hours scattered across the week.
 Thanks to technology, this is now an option.
 Many are able to work from home due to the connected world we live in.
-According to Access Perks, millennials’ “mobile technology-centric lifestyles have made them view the traditional, nine-to-five cubicle-dwelling work arrangement as outdated”.
-In the 2016 Deloitte study, 11% of millennials picked “flexibility i.e., remote working, flexible hours” as the most important factor of employment.
+Using Eatel business solutions to keep in touch with contacts and receive and make any necessary communications is becoming an increasingly popular implementation for businesses.
+According to Access Perks, millennials? ?mobile technology-centric lifestyles have made them view the traditional, nine-to-five cubicle-dwelling work arrangement as outdated?.
+In the 2016 Deloitte study, 11% of millennials picked ?flexibility i.e., remote working, flexible hours? as the most important factor of employment.

 With this love of flexibility, it’s no wonder so many millennials are gravitating towards gig-work.
 Although often without traditional benefits, gig-work can allow workers to choose their own hours and work from home.
 In a study by Prudential, 67% of millennial gig-workers surveyed answered that they liked their current work situation and wouldn?t want it to change.